flowground/amazonaws-com-codestar-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### UpdateTeamMember
-### Updates a team member's attributes in an AWS CodeStar project.
-For example, you can change a team member's role in the project, or change whether they have remote access to project resources.
+> Updates a team member's attributes in an AWS CodeStar project.
+For example, you can change a team member's role in the project, or change whether they have remote access to project resources.<br/>

 #### Input Parameters
 * `Action` - _required_